Cross-Origin Resource Sharing¶

 It is also possible to define a global rule when calling app.use_cors(...)

-that enables certain operations for all request handlers, while defining
+that enables certain operations for all request handlers, while still defining

 specific rules.